Verizon: Acquisition of AOL and Yahoo

-On March 16, 2017, Verizon announced it would discontinue the e-mail services provided for its internet subscribers and migrate them to AOL Mail.

-On May 23, 2017, Verizon CEO Lowell McAdam confirmed the company's plan to launch a streaming TV service.
+Verizon CEO Lowell McAdam in 2017 confirmed the company plans to launch a streaming TV service.
 The integrated AOL-Yahoo operation, housed under the newly created Oath division, would be organized around key content-based pillars.

-On June 13, 2017, Verizon completed its acquisition of Yahoo for $4.48 billion.
+Verizon completed its acquisition of Yahoo for $4.48 billion on June 13, 2017.

-In May 2021, Verizon announced that its media group, including AOL and Yahoo, would be sold to Apollo Global Management for $5 billion, with Verizon retaining a 10% stake in the division.
+Verizon sold its media group, including AOL and Yahoo, to Apollo Global Management for $5 billion in 2021, with Verizon retaining a 10% stake in the division.

 Finances

-For the fiscal year 2019, Verizon reported earnings of US$19.265 billion, with an annual revenue of US$131.868 billion, an increase of 0.77% over the previous fiscal cycle.
-Verizon's shares traded at over $45 per share, and its market capitalization was valued at over US$229.1 billion in October 2018.
-For more than 20 years, Verizon has been in the top 20 in the Fortune 500 listings of corporations in the United States by total revenue.
+For the fiscal year 2024, Verizon reported earnings of US$17.95 billion, with an annual revenue of US$134.788 billion, an increase of 0.6% over the previous fiscal cycle.
+Verizon's shares traded at over $45 per share, and its market capitalization was valued at over US$163.96 billion in January 2025.
+Verizon is currently ranked #31 in the Fortune 500 for 2023 and #68 in the Fortune Global 500.

 States

-The company offers Internet, traditional landline phone or VoIP, Home Security, Premium Television, Web Hosting and wholesale data in nine states footprint across the eastern United States.
+The company offers Internet, traditional landline phone or VoIP, home security, pay television, web hosting and wholesale data in nine states across the eastern United States.